Start9Labs/cln-startos/docs/instructions.md

 In order to control CLBOSS, you will use several commands and config options.
 If you have SSH access to your Start9 server, the commands can be entered on the command line using `docker exec -ti c-lightning.embassy lightning-cli <command>`.
-If you don't have SSH access, you can use the Console interface inside Spark Wallet (a frontend for CLN, offered as a separate service on the Start9 Registry, see below for more on Spark Console).

 The commands are: